oskardudycz/event-driven.io/content/posts/2025-11-03--strict_ordering_in_event_handling/index.en.md

 Maybe it's sweet enough for you, but you may also say:

-> But Oskar, it's not me, it's them.
+> But Oskar, I'm not producing those events, it's the other team and the external service.
 If I was responsible for that, I'd go this way, but I can't change it how messages are published.

 I could handwave it and say I pity you, but well, this actually can happen.
 Let's see what else we could do about it.